vuexcellent/core/README.md

 # orm
-Vuexloquent is a plugin for Vuex to enable ORM access to the Vuex.
+Vuexcellent is a plugin for Vuex to enable ORM access to the Vuex.